-We love a good mocktail in our house - especially when pineapple juice is involved - and this one is a hit.
-I often make this virgin piña colada recipe when I want a decadent drink, but am not ready to embrace the extra-high calorie count that comes with adding liquor.
-Piña colada mocktails were one of my favorite summer sips when I was pregnant with my daughter and craving cold, fruity drinks.
+We love a good mocktail recipe (What is a mocktail?) in our house - especially when pineapple juice is involved - and this one is a hit.
+I often make this virgin piña colada recipe when I want a creamy drink, but am not ready to embrace the higher calorie count that comes with adding the liquor of a traditional piña colada.

 When developing this recipe, there was one guiding principle - I don’t always want to haul out my blender.
 Especially for one drink.
 So how can I make this a non-blended drink?
 Are piña coladas even served on the rocks?
 Ever?

 Well they are now!
 And we’re skipping the piña colada mix and making a better tasting drink ourselves.
 Pineapple juice makes it refreshing and the cream of coconut adds a richness and sweetness.
 Fresh lime juice brightens up the drink and a splash of club soda to bring it all into balance.